Zero Escape: Virtue's Last Reward: Gameplay

 The Escape sections are shown from a first-person perspective, with the player able to move between pre-set positions.

 The gameplay of Virtue's Last Reward is divided into two types of sections: Novel and Escape.
 In Novel sections, the player advances through the storyline and converses with non-playable characters through visual novel segments.
 These sections require little interaction from the player other than reading the dialogue and text that appear on the screen.
 During Novel sections, the player may be presented with decision options that affect the course of the game.
-One recurring decision option is a prisoner's dilemma-type choice where the player must choose to "ally" or "betray" the characters they are pitted against, with different results depending on what choices the two parties picked.
+One recurring decision option is a prisoner's dilemma-type choice where the player must choose to "ally" or "betray" the characters they are pitted against, with different results depending on what choices the two parties make.

 In between Novel sections are Escape sections, which occur when the player arrives in a room from which they need to find a means of escape.
 These are presented from a first-person perspective, with the player able to move between predetermined positions in each room.
 To escape, the player is tasked with finding various items and solving puzzles, reminiscent of escape-the-room games.
-At some points, the player may need to combine objects with each other to create the necessary tool to complete a puzzle.
+At some points, the player may need to combine objects to create the necessary tool to complete a puzzle.
 The puzzles include various brain teasers, such as Lights Out and sliding puzzles.
 In each Escape room, a safe can be found, which can be opened with two passwords.
 One of these passwords gives the player the key needed to escape from the room, while the other grants access to a hidden folder that provides the player with supplementary backstory or other information.
 The player receives hints to the puzzle solutions from the game's characters; further, more direct, hints are received if the player changes the puzzle's difficulty level from "hard" to "easy".

 The player has access to a flowchart that allows them to revisit or "jump" to any previously completed Novel or Escape section without replaying the game from the beginning.
 This allows the player to transition to an earlier branching point in the story and choose a different option that causes the story to progress in another direction.
 For example, the player can jump to a previous decision and ally with their opponent instead of betraying them, and vice versa.
 While there are 24 endings available, many endings are inaccessible initially and must be unlocked by experiencing events or learning information in other plotlines.
 For example, if a particular plotline cannot progress because a required password is unknown, the player must jump to another plotline and learn the password there before returning to the original one.